TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                             **show_chull** convex hull should be displayed.
 It is possible to set several frames.
+In that case frames would be displayed as states. show_object             False               If is set to selection of some molecular object in the system convex hull of this object is displayed.
+This works exacly the same way as **show_chull** but is meant to mark object shape.
+                                            It can be achevied by using `name * and` molecular object definition plus some spatial constrains, for example those used in object definition. show_object_frames      0                   Allows to indicate for which frames of object defined by **show_object** convex hull should be displayed.
+It is possible to set several frames.
 In that case frames would be displayed as states.
 =====================   ================    ========================================================================================